need4swede/wiki-go/data/documents/browsing/home-screen/next-up/document.md

 ## Long Press

-Long-press any card to pin the show as a [Library Shortcut](/library/shortcuts) or mark the episode played.
+Long-press any card to add the show to [Library Pins](/library/shortcuts) or mark the episode played.